Fighter from 8-Bit Theater. In fact, he's so dumb he can't even BE killed.

 With full knowledge that the device before him is a bomb (as it gets hinted that he himself planted it there) and with apparent full knowledge of how to disarm said bomb, Captain Broadbandstill comes to the conclusion that the best way to resolve the situation is to treat the bomb like a PSP and punch it out of anger for the square button not working correctly.
 He survives, though the next issue reminds us that he had died in the previous issue.

 Background character mentioned only in passing, but: X The Destroyer is definitely an example.
+He camped on the big plain in front of Mechanicsburg, right on top of the big X.

-Not to mention Dr. Merlot.
+And then there's Dr. Merlot.
 Okay, not figuring out that Agatha Clay is really Agatha Heterodyne is excusable.
 But burning down the building with the important papers inside, as well as all the cryptographers that cracked the code they were written in goes a long way beyond the Moral Event Horizon.
 He's lucky to have only been sentenced to Castle Heterodyne but then he cements his Too Dumb to Live credentials while in there by attacking Agatha and her friends.

 Torg (and sometimes Riff) take this role occasionally in Sluggy Freelance.
 Probably the most extreme example was when they summoned a demon with the power to destroy the world just so it would give them a case of beer and $20 in cash.
 If the demon hadn't been a few cents shy of the full twenty, the series would have been a lot shorter.

-Casey And Andy may be brilliant inventors, but they're literally Too Dumb to Live, since they get killed constantly.
+Casey and Andy may be brilliant inventors, but they're literally Too Dumb to Live, since they get killed constantly.
 Trick juggling near unprotected anti-matter, skydiving but forgetting to pack the chutes, the wood-powered submarine with the chimney...
 The list is WAY too long.

 Bob and George parodies this by noting that one of the main characters has the "extraordinary ability to not recognize life-threatening injuries."
 In other words - he's too stupid to die.